lucasbogo/python-observer/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Functionality TODO

-- **TODO**: create a new class observer, namely Supplier (Fornecedor in ptbr) and implement a notification message for every product the supposed supplier sends to the e-shop.
+- **TODO**: create a new class observer, namely, Supplier (Fornecedor in ptbr) and implement a notification message for every product the supposed supplier sends to the e-shop.
 - **Returns**: message notificing the supplier whenever the product is sent to the e-shop's stock.